Maaz-Selia/game-hub/README.md

-This is a React18 Demo Project that uses Rawg.io design language and API to fetch data.
+# This is a React18 Demo Project which takes inspiration from the UX design language of Rawg.io and utilises their public API to fetch game library data.

-Languages, concepts and techniques used:

-  JS, CSS, HTML, XML, React18 (Components, Hooks, HTTP comms, API integration)
+**JS, CSS, HTML, XML, React18 (Components, Hooks, HTTP comms, API integration)**